luixlacrux/spotify-finder/README.md

 })
 ```
 Note: if you do not Provide the client credentials, some features that require authentication will not be available.
-To create an application in spotify. [click here](https://developer.spotify.com/my-applications/#!/)
+To create an application in Spotify. [click here](https://developer.spotify.com/my-applications/#!/)

 #### Search for all types
 ```js